• Skip to primary navigation

 cooked tapioca pearls

-In a highspeed blender, add ice, taro, maple syrup, soy milk, maple syrup, and vanilla extract, and blend until creamy and smooth:
+In a highspeed blender, add ice cubes, fresh taro root, maple syrup, soy milk, maple syrup, and vanilla extract, and blend until creamy and smooth:

-ice, taro, maple syrup, soy milk, maple syrup, and vanilla extract in a high-speed blender
+Ice, taro, maple syrup, soy milk, and vanilla in a blender

-In a large glass, add 2-3 tablespoon pearls, next pour the taro smoothie until halfway, then add another 2-3 tbsp of pearls and finish pouring until the glass is full:
+In a large glass, add 2-3 tablespoon of boba pearls, next pour the taro smoothie until halfway, then add another 2-3 tbsp of pearls and finish pouring until the glass is full:

 added the pearls and taro smoothie in a large glass